Daily keeper talks help bring attention to issues sea otters face in the wild

 "Sea otters are listed as threatened on the Endangered Species list," said keeper Jenny DeGroot, the zoo's sea otter lead.
 "They eat a lot of invertebrates that filter the seawater, so anything that winds up in the water — pollution, oil spills, etc. — can wind up in the sea otters as well."

-Defenders of Wildlife developed Sea Otter Awareness Week in 2003 to educate people about these animals, their natural history and the threats they face.
-Sea otters play a critical role in the marine ecosystem as a keystone species.
-They promote healthy kelp forests, which in turn support thousands of organisms.
+Sea Otter Awareness Week began in 2003 with a goal of educating people about these animals, their natural history and the threats they face.
+Considered a keystone species, sea otters play critical role in the Pacific Coast marine ecosystem, promoting healthy kelp forests, which in turn support thousands of organisms.

 Sea otters once ranged along the north Pacific Rim from Japan to Baja California, including along the Oregon coast, and are thought to have numbered between 150,000 to 300,000 animals.
 Prized for their soft, luxurious fur, the animals were hunted to the brink of extinction during the late 1800s and early 1900s.
 By 1911, aggressive fur-trapping campaigns had reduced the global sea otter population to around 2,000.
 Although now protected against trapping, sea otters are threatened by oil spills, fishing nets and infectious diseases.
 Biologists estimate the population has dropped by 50 percent over the past 30 years.
 Wild sea otters have not established colonies off the Oregon coast since 1907, though a few individual otters have been sighted, most recently in Depoe Bay in 2009.